kevintatou/idela_API/README.md

 #### Get Requests - Example
 /get/`col`=`node`
 ```
-Gets all objects from 'collection' named 'node' in the database.
+Gets all documents from 'collection' named 'node' in the database.
 ```
 /get/`col`=`node`&`name`=`liam`
 ```
-Gets all objects from 'collection' named 'node' in the database
+Gets all documents from 'collection' named 'node' in the database
 where field name is 'name' and has the value of 'liam'.
 ```
 ***Note: Unlimited amount of filters allowed***